 |

-Crop breaks links to Outer Junctions/Symlink directories
+Crop breaks links to Outer Junctions/Symlink directories in the destination.

 Crop also applies to Outer Symlink Files.